marcoguerini/VerMouth/README.md

  <img src="img/data_collection.png" width="50%">

 The final data were rewritten according to two styles:
-- **SMP style**: it resembles the style employed on social media platforms, in particular, Twitter style
+- **SMP style**: it resembles the style employed on social media platforms, in particular, Twitter style.
 - **Emotional style**: social media communication style with the addition of an **emotional component**.
 We adopted the six basic emotions from Paul Ekman, namely anger, surprise, disgust, enjoyment, fear, and sadness.

 The following table presents the count of items for each subpart of the dataset.